 TULUM JUNGLE MAYA

 This tour allows you to combine culture with adventure.
 You will visit the beautiful Mayan temples of Tulum, so unique by their location overlooking the Caribbean Sea.
-Afterwards get into the jungle and explore a cenote, zipline, rappel and driving a 4 x 4 Mercedes Benz Truck.
+Afterward get into the jungle and explore a cenote, zipline, rappel and driving a 4 x 4 Mercedes Benz Truck.

 COBA MAYAN ENCOUNTER

 Coba is a beautiful archaeological site inside the forest, famous for the tallest Mayan Temple in the Yucatan Peninsula.
-On this tour you explore this beautiful place while you enjoy the jungle by bike.
+On this tour, you explore this beautiful place while you enjoy the jungle by bike.
 The tour also includes rappel, zipline, a refreshing dip in the clear water underground lake and paddle kayak in a beautiful lagoon.

 Start flying over the jungle in wonderful ziplines and then do rappel 60 feet down in one of the Riviera Maya´s most popular cenotes.
-During this eco-adventure tour you will be snorkeling in an incredible underground river and finally this tour takes you to a selected beach to snorkel among large sea turtles.
+During this eco-adventure tour you will be snorkeling in an incredible underground river and finally, this tour takes you to a selected beach to snorkel among large sea turtles.
 What more can you ask for?

 A tour to Mexico’s most famous Maya site and one of the New Seven Wonders in the world, also include a visit to the huge, beautiful cenote Ik’Kil.
 A perfect and refreshing end of a day filled with wonders among the Mayan temples of Chichén Itzá.

 This tour combines all the best things in the jungle with ziplines and rappel and then swimming in a cenote and in the longest underground river in the peninsula.
 Afterward, adrenaline increases even more by driving 4 x 4 Mercedes Tucks in the jungle.

 - The word cenote comes from the Maya word dzonot, which means flooded cave